 App file storage

 All storage is through the Windows.Storage namespace.
-See the following documentation for more details.
-HoloLens does not support app storage sync/roaming.
+HoloLens doesn't support app storage sync/roaming.
+For more information, check out the documentation below:

 See KnownFolders for the full details for UWP apps.